The Kelly Group Events

 Wednesday, Oct.
 24th

 Legacy Planning is a modern version of estate planning, that is so much more than wills, estate and trusts.
-This class with cover six critical parts of Legacy Planning, to include: planning for incapacity, organizing critical records, identifying beneficiaries, formalizing the estate plan, creating a legacy, and creating a process on how best to monitor and manage your personalized plan.
+This class will cover six critical parts of Legacy Planning, to include: planning for incapacity, organizing critical records, identifying beneficiaries, formalizing the estate plan, creating a legacy, and creating a process on how best to monitor and manage your personalized plan.
 The six parts of Legacy Planning follow a logistical progression, and each participant will be given a workbook for planning purposes.
 Legacy Planning is a dynamic process that is not hard, you just have to get started!

 The Five Financial Mistakes Most Baby Boomers Make – Jodi Davis